-A main interest for our analyses were the Mtb triggered expression changes of the antimicrobial effector molecules GNLY, GZMB and PRF1.
-Irrespective of Mtb challenge, only the CD8+ poly-CTL from cluster L.8 co-expressed all three genes at high expression levels (Figures 4F and 6B).
+A main interest for our analyses were the Mtb-triggered expression changes of the antimicrobial effector molecules GNLY, GZMB, and PRF1.
+Irrespective of Mtb challenge, only the CD8+ poly-CTLs from cluster L.8 coexpressed all 3 genes at high expression levels (Figure 4F and Figure 6B).
 In L.8 cells from resister and LTBI samples, GNLY was induced to similar levels in both groups by Mtb infection (Figure 6B).
-Similarly, GZMB was expressed at approximately the same level at 6h and 24h post-infection in resister and LTBI L.8 cells (Figure 6B).
-Perforin showed a trend for higher expression in LTBI samples at 6h after Mtb challenge.
-However, at 24h PRF1 was expressed at the same level in a larger proportion of resister cells (Figure 6B).
-CD8+ poly-CTL from L.8 also expressed the genes for the NK activating receptors NKG2D (KLRK1) and NKG2C (KLRC2), for the inhibitory receptor NKG2A (KLRC1) as well as for CD94 (KLRD1) required for the CD94/NKG2C and CD94/NKG2A complexes (Figure 4C and Supplemental Table 3).
-The expression of these NK receptors can confer an innate-like cytotoxicity to CD8+ T cells (36, 37).
+Similarly, GZMB was expressed at approximately the same level at 6 hours and 24 hours after infection in resister and LTBI L.8 cells (Figure 6B).
+Perforin showed a trend for higher expression in LTBI samples at 6 hours after Mtb challenge.
+However, at 24 hours, PRF1 was expressed at the same level in a larger proportion of resister cells (Figure 6B).
+CD8+ poly-CTLs from L.8 also expressed the genes for the NK activating receptors NKG2D (KLRK1) and NKG2C (KLRC2) and for the inhibitory receptor NKG2A (KLRC1) as well as for CD94 (KLRD1), required for the CD94/NKG2C and CD94/NKG2A complexes (Figure 4C and Supplemental Table 3).
+The expression of these NK receptors can confer an innate-like cytotoxicity to CD8+ T cells (38, 39).

-We explored the NK receptors transcription levels in L.8 following Mtb challenge (Figure 6B).
-KLRD1 was expressed at approximately the same level at 6h and 24h post-infection in both groups.
-Similarly, the KLRC1 gene encoding the inhibitory NKG2A receptor was expressed at approximately the same low level at 6h and 24h after Mtb infection in both groups (Figure 6B).
-Conversely, the genes encoding the activating receptors, KLRC2 and KLRK1, were expressed at higher levels in a larger proportion of L.8 cells by resisters.
-This was most pronounced for KLRK1 where at 24h post-infection > 60% of L.8 cells in resisters expressed the gene vs only 20% in LTBI cells (a 3-fold difference, Figure 6B).
-Overall, the ratios of activating and inhibitory receptors demonstrated a strong switch in favour of activation of the CD8+ poly-CTL in resisters.
-Even more striking, the L.8 cells were among the T cell clusters with the highest fold proportional enrichment in BAL from resister compared to LTBI samples (Supplemental Figure 5).
-The mean ratio of the CD8+ poly-CTL was 0.046% of all BAL cells for the LTBI group and 1.2% for the resister group, presenting an over 26-fold increase in this group over LTBI ($P = 3.2 \times 10^{-6}$, Figure 6B and Supplemental Figure 5).
-The finding that 3 times as many cells express the KLRK1 gene in resisters pointed to an on average ~50-fold higher number of KLRK1 positive L.8 cells in the resister BAL ($P = 1.5 \times 10^{-6}$).
+We explored the NK receptor transcription levels in L.8 following Mtb challenge (Figure 6B).
+KLRD1 was expressed at approximately the same level at 6 hours and 24 hours after infection in both groups.
+Similarly, the KLRC1 gene encoding the inhibitory NKG2A receptor was expressed at approximately the same low level at 6 hours and 24 hours after Mtb infection in both groups (Figure 6B).
+Conversely, the genes encoding the activating receptors KLRC2 and KLRK1 were expressed at higher levels in a larger proportion of L.8 cells by resisters.
+This was most pronounced for KLRK1, where at 24 hours after infection, more than 60% of L.8 cells in resisters expressed the gene versus only 20% in LTBI cells (a 3-fold difference, Figure 6B).
+Overall, the ratios of activating and inhibitory receptors demonstrated a strong switch in favor of activation of the CD8+ poly-CTLs in resisters.
+Even more striking, the L.8 cells were among the T cell clusters with the highest fold proportional enrichment in BAL from resister compared with LTBI samples (Supplemental Figure 5).
+The mean ratio of the CD8+ poly-CTLs was 0.046% of all BAL cells for the LTBI group and 1.2% for the resister group, presenting an over 26-fold increase in this group over LTBI $(P = 3.2 \times 10^{6})$, Figure 6B and Supplemental Figure 5).
+The finding that 3 times as many cells express the KLRK1 gene in resisters pointed to an on average approximately 50-fold higher number of KLRK1-positive L.8 cells in the resister BAL fluid ($P = 1.5 \times 10^{-6}$).